 Let’s break down how commission pay works using a simple model:

-If a rep closes $50,000 in deals and earns 10% commission:
+If a rep closes $50,000 in deals and earns 10% commission on the closed deal amount:

 Commission = $50,000 x 10% = $5,000